-- (i) The Network Rail (Essex and Others Level Crossing Reduction) Order (the "Essex Order"), which seeks to close or downgrade 59 level crossings across the whole county of Essex, as well as throughout areas in Hertfordshire, Havering and Thurrock. - (ii) The Network Rail (Suffolk Level Crossing Reduction) Order (the "Suffolk Order"), which proposes to close or downgrade 24 level crossings on the mainline branches across the county of Suffolk. - 5.
-Network Rail is pursuing these three orders simultaneously, originally scheduling "back-to-back" public inquiries.
-The Essex Order was scheduled to go first, opening on 18 October 2017 and set to last five weeks.
-However, the Inquiry was unexpectedly adjourned on day 3 following the disclosure by Network Rail that, contrary to its earlier confirmation that all relevant statutory requirements had been met, it had, in fact, failed to notify around 32 interests in 46 plots of land that would be affected by the order's proposals.
-This involved around 17 of the level crossings included in the Essex Order. - 6.
-As a result, the Essex Inquiry has adjourned until late summer 2018, which now makes the Cambridgeshire Inquiry the first out of the three Inquiries to be heard in full, with the Suffolk Inquiry scheduled to commence on 13 February 2018.
-As a result, the Cambridgeshire Inquiry is now the front-runner for purposes of scrutinising Network Rail's underlying strategic case upon which Network Rail relies in order to justify the need for these orders.
-It is clear that Network Rail is relying on the same strategic case, as set out in its statement of case and the evidence of Mr Brunnen and Dr Algaard, to justify all three orders. - 7.
-What is more, there is a real risk that this Order, along with the Essex and Suffolk Orders, are "test cases" for Network Rail.
-The Ramblers contend that, if it works here, Network Rail will likely roll out similar projects across the entire country.
+- 4. The Order must be seen in context.
+It is being pursued as part of the overarching Anglia CP5 Level Crossing Reduction Strategy and links in with two other proposed orders in the Anglia network.
+These are: - (i) The Network Rail (Essex and Others Level Crossing Reduction) Order (the "Essex Order"), which seeks to close or downgrade 59 level crossings across the whole county of Essex, as well as throughout areas in Hertfordshire, Havering and Thurrock. - (ii) The Network Rail (Cambridgeshire Level Crossing Reduction) Order (the "Cambridgeshire Order"), which proposes to close or downgrade 25 level crossings on the mainline branches across the county of Cambridge. - 5.
+It is clear that Network Rail is relying on the same strategic case, as set out in its statement of case and the evidence of Mr Brunnen and Dr Algaard, to justify all three orders. - 6.
+What is more, there is a real risk that this Order along with the Essex and Cambridgeshire Orders are "test cases" for Network Rail.
+Ramblers contend that, if it works here, Network Rail will likely roll out similar projects across the entire country.
 The need for there to be proper scrutiny of this Order cannot, therefore, be overstated.